Bleachers (band): 2020–2022: Take the Sadness Out of Saturday Night

 In late 2019, Antonoff began recording the third Bleachers album.
 During this time the band embarked on a three-day "mini-tour" called the "I Love Making This Album but I'm Also Losing My Mind in Here & Need to Come Out and Play" Tour.
 On January 6, 2020, Antonoff announced on Twitter that a new Bleachers album would come within the year.
 In May, Bleachers was featured on Carly Rae Jepsen's song "Comeback" which was the first official release of the band in nearly two years.

 On November 16, 2020, Bleachers released the first two singles from Take the Sadness Out of Saturday Night, "45" and "Chinatown", the latter featuring Bruce Springsteen.
 The same day it was announced that the album would be released in 2021.
 "Stop Making This Hurt", the third single, was released on May 18, 2021.
 Take the Sadness Out of Saturday Night was released on July 30.
 Bleachers announced a North American tour for Take the Sadness Out of Saturday Night in May 2021.
 On October 28, Bleachers announced on Facebook that they will be performing two shows in March 2022 at Roadrunner, Boston dedicated to their first two albums: Strange Desire and Gone Now.
 On the January 15, 2022, episode of Saturday Night Live, which was hosted by Ariana DeBose, Bleachers replaced the originally scheduled Roddy Ricch.

-Later that month they announced "The 2022 Tour" featuring openers Allison Ponthier, Blu DeTiger, The Lemon Twigs, Beabadoobee, Charly Bliss, and Wolf Alice.
+Later that month they announced "The 2022 Tour" featuring openers August Ponthier, Blu DeTiger, The Lemon Twigs, Beabadoobee, Charly Bliss, and Wolf Alice.
 In November 2022, the band featured on a remix of Taylor Swift's "Anti-Hero".